RYpie/radenium/README.md

 # Radenium

-Radenium is a test project to fuzzle a bit with ffmpeg...
+Radenium is a project to fiddle with python and ffmpeg...

 # Copyright